hazard-ready/disaster-preparedness/README.md

 The actual Dockerfile in this repo is a template - identical ones appear in the child repos, and that is what actually builds them.

 In order to load data on your sites, you can follow the setup instructions for each of the child repos.
-You can get a shell on them from the server you're setting them up on using `docker-compose exec missoula /bin/bash` - substitute the relevant child installation for `missoula` as appropriate.
+You can get a shell on them from the server you're setting them up on using `docker-compose exec missoula /bin/bash`, and run the relevant management tasks on them like `docker-compose exec missoula python manage.py makemigrations`  - substitute the relevant child installation for `missoula` as appropriate, and the relevant management task as well.

 ## Using data from production
 1. Dump and restore the database